-Proposal

-Vote Needed for Approval and Effect of Abstentions and Broker Non-Votes

-Proposal One

-The election of one Class I director to serve for a term of three years or until his successor is duly elected and qualified.
+Proposal Vote Needed for Approval and Effect of Abstentions and Broker Non-Votes Proposal One The election of two Class II directors each to serve for a term of three years or until his or her respective successor is duly elected and qualified.
 Our amended and restated bylaws ("Bylaws") state that, to be elected, a nominee must receive a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the election of directors at the annual meeting.
-"Plurality" means that the individuals who receive the highest number of votes cast "FOR" are elected as directors.
+"Plurality" means that the individuals who receive the highest numbers of votes cast "FOR" are elected as directors.
 As a result, any shares not voted "FOR" a particular nominee (whether as a result of abstentions or broker non-votes) will have no effect on the outcome of this proposal.

-Proposal Two

-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+Proposal Two Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 The ratification of the appointment of Deloitte & Touche LLP requires the affirmative vote of the holders of a majority of the voting power of the shares of our common stock entitled to vote on the proposal that are present in person or represented by proxy at the Annual Meeting and are voted for or against the proposal.
 Abstentions are not considered votes for or against this proposal, and thus, will have no effect on the outcome of this proposal.
-Broker non-votes will also have no effect on the outcome of this proposal
+Broker non-votes will also have no effect on the outcome of this proposal.
+Proposal Three Approval of a repricing of certain stock options issued under the 2017 Plan that are held by eligible service The 2017 Plan provides that options may not be amended to provide for a lower exercise price without amended to provides that options may not be amended to provide for a lower exercise price without the approval of the holders of a majority of the shares that are present in person or by proxy and entitled to vote at any annual or special meeting of the Company's stockholders.
+If you "abstain" from voting, it will have the same effect as an "against" vote.
+Broker non-votes will have no effect on the outcome of the proposal.